AnsBal/uftrace/README.md

 It provides basic functionality of `graph`, `report` and `info` commands as of now.

+__How to use fork features__

+The `record` command requires you to provide a valid pid of the process to which you want to attach(using `-p` option).

+Uftrace support dynamic tracing by compling the target with the -mnop-mcount option.
+This option adds NOPs instructions at the very beginning of a function.
+The NOPs are later patched to insert a trampoline.
+An alternative to that is fastp-tp library.
+It does not need any compliation flag.
+It adds the tracepoint dynamicly during the execution time (see [fast-tp library](https://github.com/AnsBal/fasttp-library) for more details).
+To use fast-tp library, use the `--fast-tp` option combined with `--patch=FUNC`.
+Where `FUNC` is the name of the function you want to trace.
+To instrument all the symbols in the executable, use `--patch=.`.

 How to install uftrace
 ======================

+__Fork dependencies__

+To install and use this uftrace fork, you need to install [fast-tp library](https://github.com/AnsBal/fasttp-library).

 The uftrace is written in C and tried to minimize external dependencies.
 Currently it does not require any of them but there're some optional